flutter/website/src/resources/inside-flutter.md

 it's rare to want to remove a child from a flex row by index instead of by reference.

-The RenderParagraph object is the most extreme case: it has a child of an entirely different type, TextSpan.
-At the RenderParagraph boundary, the RenderObject tree transitions into being a TextSpan tree.
+The `RenderParagraph` object is the most extreme case: it has a child of an entirely different type, `TextSpan`.
+At the `RenderParagraph` boundary, the `RenderObject` tree transitions into being a `TextSpan` tree.

 The overall approach of specializing APIs to meet the developer's expectations is applied to more than just child models.